sezero/quakespasm/README.txt

   5.1.
 0.85.4

-  o  Implement music (ogg, mp3, wav) playback
+  o  Implement music (OGG, MP3, WAV) playback

   o  A better fix for the infamous SV_TouchLinks problem, no more hard
      lockups with maps such as "whiteroom"